Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Introduction

 \section{Introduction}

-\textit{Federated Learning (FL)} aims at collaboratively learning from multiple private datasets stored by end-devices, called \textit{clients} \citep{FL}.
-The main line of FL iteratively trains a \textit{global} model that performs well for all clients.
-A trusted \textit{server} orchestrates the training by sending the model to a subset of the clients at each iteration and collecting model updates from them.
-The server prepares the model for the next iteration by aggregating these local updates.
-The server only accesses the communicated model updates and not the clients' datasets.
-Thus, FL offers better data privacy and lowers communication than a data-centric approach, where all clients' datasets are sent to the server. \looseness -1
+\textit{Federated Learning (FL)} enables collaborative learning across decentralized datasets stored on end-devices, known as \textit{clients}, without requiring raw data to be shared \citep{FL}.
+The primary objective of FL is to train a \textit{global} model that performs well across all clients.
+The training process is orchestrated by a trusted \textit{server}, which iteratively distributes the current model to a subset of clients, aggregates their locally computed updates, and refines the model for subsequent rounds.
+By restricting access to only the communicated updates rather than the raw data itself, FL enhances privacy and reduces communication overhead compared to traditional centralized approaches.

+A key challenge in FL is the heterogeneity of clients’ datasets, which violates the i.i.d. assumption required for training a global model~\citep{open_prob_fl, chal_fl}.
+This often leads to convergence difficulties or suboptimal performance~\citep{fedavg_converge}.
+To address this issue, \textit{Personalized FL} (PFL) introduces a \textit{personalization} step to adapt the global model to the specific data of individual clients.
+This step is critical in many real-world federated datasets, as they typically involve heterogeneous clients~\citep{wen2022}.
+The growing impact of PFL has been highlighted in diverse applications, including image classification, regression, text analysis, and recommendation systems~\citep{chen2024}.

-\looseness -1 A defining characteristic of FL is that the clients' data are potentially heterogeneous \citep{open_prob_fl, chal_fl}.
-This violates the critical i.i.d samples assumption in training a single global model, leading to convergence issues or poor performance \citep{fedavg_converge}. \textit{Personalized FL} (PFL) addresses this challenge by incorporating a further \textit{personalization} step of adapting the global model to each client's data.
-While PFL has been extensively studied, the following challenges (\ca-\cd) remain less explored.
-First, (\ca) the majority of PFL approaches yield point estimates of the models, limiting their ability to quantify epistemic uncertainty, which is problematic in safety-critical applications \citep{frequen_is_bad, pfedgp}.
-Second, (\cb) the resulting personalized models remain closely tied and are not fully capable of capturing highly heterogeneous, multimodal scenarios.
-Third, (\cc) many proposed methods suffer from performance degradation when clients' datasets are small.
-Finally, (\cd) most approaches do not take into account the collection of new data over time.
-In this paper, we propose a PFL algorithm, called \textit{PAC-PFL}, for tackling the challenges outlined above, (\ca-\cd).
+Despite significant advancements, several critical issues remain underexplored.
+First, (\ca) most PFL approaches yield point estimates, limiting their ability to quantify epistemic uncertainty, which is essential in safety-critical applications \citep{frequen_is_bad, pfedgp}.
+Second, (\cb) personalized models are often closely tied to the global model, making them less effective in highly heterogeneous or multimodal scenarios.
+Third, (\cc) many methods suffer from performance degradation when client datasets are small.
+Finally, (\cd) few approaches account for the progressive collection of new data over time.
+In this paper, we propose the \textit{PAC-PFL} framework to tackle these challenges (\ca–\cd).